 He was insistent so he brought it round the next day, for FREE.
 Do you know what I was wrong and he was right It matched our joinery style.
 We needed to cut the door down it was so big and it fitted in with the dado and other doors as it had the same line detailing.

 This was a modern cheap door, it was set on an angle and the door frame had been widened to encorporate it, this meant it bashed into all the other doors.
 We replaced it with a custom made door by Tansey joinery and then fitted it ourselves. the open section will be a new leaded window to match the screen opposite.

 This photo was taken when we had all the alarms removed but it does show the carpet that was there when we moved in.
 Underneath were the original quarry tiles.
 It took a lot of elbow grease to clean the quarry tiles (to read how look at this post on restoring quarry tiles) but now the tiled floor starts outside the front door and flows all the way through the house to the back door.

 This was moved back 60cm to the original position which gave the door its side window.

 Ceiling Plaster work

-When we moved the screen we discovered sections of the original cornice was missing when the lead pipes had been put in. but those pieces had been kept on the false ceiling.
+When we moved the screen we discovered sections of the original cornice were missing.
+When the lead pipes had been adapted those pieces had been kept on the floor of the false ceiling.
+We were able to reuse these original pieces and stick them back up (once all the lead pipes had been taken out and the plumbing rerouted).
 There were also holes in the ceiling where the screen had been fixed and we also needed to move the light fitting to the new centre of the room.